 Trivia: lira is the name of the former Italian currency, which was replaced by the Euro in 2002.

-I’ve often wondered if there is any other word in the English language with as many synonyms as stingy, and I believe the same can be said for its Italian equivalent.
+Stingy is one of those words in English with a surprising number of synonyms, and I believe the same can be said for its Italian equivalent.
 Just as we can say penny-pinching, miserly, close-fisted, tight-fisted, skinflint and parsimonious, Italians can pick from the following wealth of options: avaro, stitico, taccagno, pezzente, gretto and spilorcio.

 You may sometimes hear tirchio paired with the suffixes -one (meaning ‘big’) and -accio (pejorative).